 But somewhere along the way it became pain.
 Lots and lots of pain.
 And it wasn’t because of my words…it was because of the words of others.
 The written words of others.

 It started 6 years ago.
-I received a 3-page letter from my abuser telling me over and over that I deserved to die and be killed.
+I received a 3-page letter from a woman who abused me my whole life, and in it she told me over and over that I deserved to die and be killed.
 She never would talk to me about it in person or explain what she believed I did that caused her to write such hateful words, but she did use the written word to flood me with verbal abuses of many different kinds…with words that cut me to the heart and nearly broke my spirit entirely.
-After that the letters became emails, Facebook messages, texts, cards every now and then, and blog posts…all with messages filled of lies and hate.
+After that the letters became emails, Facebook messages, texts, and cards every now and then…all with messages filled of lies and hate.

-In the beginning it was only my abuser who sent me hate in the form of writing, but over time her friends and family –Christians and non-Christians alike– started contacting me on her behalf, accusing me of terrible things I had never done but that she convinced them I had.
-Calling me terrible names.
-Betraying me.
-Shunning me.
-Abandoning me.
-And even disowning me.
+In the beginning it was only this one particular woman who sent me hate in the form of writing, but over time her friends and family, who were Christians and non-Christians alike, began contacting me on her behalf, accusing me of terrible things I had never done but that they were convinced, by her words, that I had.
+I was called terrible names, betrayed, shunned, abandoned by old friends, and even disowned.

 Finally, I was wounded to my core.
 And finally, the association that “writing” had to hate, hurt, lies, cruelty, and terrible things was complete.
 Finally, what used to be therapeutic and life-giving for me was now nothing but pain.
 And my life already had so much pain the way it was…how could I willingly let myself endure more?